paulmikulskis/redditat/vector/README.md

 ### Observability basics + VRL programs for Yungsten Tech

-This folder containers `.vrl` or _Vector Remap Language_ files, which can be run against _events_ that pass through the Vector pipelines we use.
+This folder contains basics about how observability is practiced in this stack using Vector.
-This folder also contains basics about how observability is practiced in this stack.
+This folder also containers `.vrl` or _Vector Remap Language_ files, which can be run against _Events_ that pass through the Vector pipelines.

 **What is [Vector](https://vector.dev/docs/about/what-is-vector/)** ?
 It's a simple program that you can connect to itself/dabases to route messages!